#UI

 Interviewing Students' Commuting Experiences

-We conducted small range of interviews with different types of GBDA commuters, including 1 alumni to understand the ongoing issues that students have been facing.
-These interviews focused on gathering valuable insights into user needs, preferences, and pain points, ensuring the app aligns with their needs and expectations.
+We conducted various interviews with different types of GBDA commuters, including 1 alumni to understand the ongoing issues that students have been facing.

 Bus Program